What is cystic fibrosis?

-Cystic fibrosis is one of the most common genetic disorders in white children in the United States.
+Cystic fibrosis is one of the most common genetic disorders in white children in the United States and Canada.
 It's caused by a change, or mutation, in a gene.
 The changed gene is passed down in families.
 To pass on this disease, both parents must be carriers of the changed gene.

 What are the symptoms?

 Cystic fibrosis is usually diagnosed at an early age.
-Although the symptoms are not the same for everyone, some common symptoms of a baby who has cystic fibrosis include:
+The symptoms aren't the same for everyone.
+But some common symptoms in a baby who has cystic fibrosis include:

 How is cystic fibrosis diagnosed?

-Most people who have cystic fibrosis have signs of it when they are children.
-In the United States, some states routinely screen newborn babies for cystic fibrosis.
+The doctor will likely notice the signs of cystic fibrosis during a routine exam.
+Some states routinely screen newborn babies for cystic fibrosis.
 Screening tests look for a certain health problem before any symptoms appear.

 If your child has a positive newborn screening test or symptoms of cystic fibrosis, your doctor will order a sweat test to see how much salt is in your child's sweat.
 People with cystic fibrosis have sweat that is much saltier than normal.
 The doctor may also suggest a genetic test.
 Finding a high amount of salt in two sweat tests or finding certain changed genes will confirm a diagnosis.